Essentials List for Minimalist Living

 Minimalism has hit the mainstream and is becoming more popular than ever.
 Even though it has been around for a long time, it should be an international trend!
 Many people have now applied a minimalist lifestyle in their homes.

 Some may think that minimalist homes lack character, fun, and life.
-But, many have proven that there is a sense of satisfaction and fulfillment at looking around and seeing a home free from clutter.
-It makes them calm, freeing, and feels just lovely.
+But, many have proven that there is a sense of satisfaction and fulfillment in looking around and seeing a home free from clutter.
+It makes them calm and free and feels just lovely.

 Advantages of a Minimalist Home

-There are several benefits of keeping a minimalist lifestyle, but below is the list of a couple of key advantages:
+There are several benefits of keeping a minimalist lifestyle, but below is a list of a couple of key advantages:

 • More appealing.
-Think about photographs of homes that are jumbled and photographs of minimalist homes.
-The ones with barely anything in them aside from some beautiful furnishings, some decent craftsmanship, and not many pretty decorations are the ones that appeal the most.
-You can make your home more appealing by making it more minimalist.
+Consider photographs of jumbled homes and photographs of minimalist homes.
+Aside from some beautiful furnishings, decent craftsmanship, and a few pretty decorations, the ones with barely anything in them appeal the most.
+You can make your home more appealing by making it more minimalistic.

-• Simpler to clean.
-It isn't easy to clean an entire group of things or sweep or vacuum around a lot of furniture.
-The more stuff you have, the more you need to keep clean, and the harder it is to clean around the stuff.
+• It is simpler to clean.
+It isn't easy to clean a group of things or sweep or vacuum around a lot of furniture.
+The more stuff you have, the more you need to keep clean, and the harder it is to clean around it.

 With the practical advantages mentioned above, you can’t deny the fact that, at times, it can get overwhelming when doing household chores.
-Moreso, to declutter, organize and minimize stuff in your home.
+Moreover, you need to declutter, organize, and minimize stuff in your home.

 Remove:

-Clear off all items from any spaces where there’s space for them to sit (shelves, ledges, and tables).
+Clear all items from any spaces where they can sit (shelves, ledges, and tables).

 Tidy:

-Sort out the entirety of the things into piles so you can see what you have the most.
-Determine what can stay and what should go.
+Sort everything into piles to see what you have the most.
+Then, determine what can stay and what should go.

 Evaluate:

 With everything removed, critically evaluate how you use the space and arrange it in a way that makes the most sense for your needs.
-Then, determine where items will be returned to.
+Then, determine where items will be returned.

 Restore: